tayloraportman/SpotifyPlaylist/README.md

 - Target energy (0.0-1)
 - Segment duration (minutes)

-### When you have finished modifying the segments and want to save your settings scroll down and select the 'done' button
-This will save the old playlist inspo to an inspo_archive folder and update the playlist settings
+* **When you have finished modifying the segments and want to save your settings scroll down and select the 'done' button** This will save the old playlist inspo to an inspo_archive folder and update the playlist settings

-### When you are ready to create your playlist select 'create playlist' and check out your sweet new playlist on Spotify!
+* **When you are ready to create your playlist select 'create playlist' and check out your sweet new playlist on Spotify!**

+## License

+-MIT License, see the LICENSE file for more information

+## Author
+Taylor A. Portman
+- With help from Gary, AKA: Chat GPT 4

+## Version
+- Version 1.0, Feburary 7, 2024